QBDev0ps/DevOps-Cloud-projects/Project9.md

 As can be seeen in the above image, the executed command lists all Linux devices and we can see that our attached block devices  **/dev/nvme1n1**, **/dev/nvme2n1** and **/dev/nvme3n1** are listed.

-We also obtain more important information such as name, serial number, size and LBA format about all the NVMe devices attached to our machine.
+**v.** We also obtain more important information such as name, serial number, size and LBA format about all the NVMe devices attached to our machine.
 However, a prerequisite for this is to install the NVMe command line package, **`nvme-cli`** by executing the following command:

 **`$ sudo dnf install nvme-cli -y`**

 ![nvme cli](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/48eb3eb1-8794-4c45-84ec-97364bfd9089)

-Then we subsequently run the command below to see additional information about the EBS volumes attached to our Linux Machine:
+**vi.** Then we subsequently run the command below to see additional information about the EBS volumes attached to our Linux Machine:

 **`$ sudo nvme list`**